-- The applicant must be a taxpayer in good standing and must, in this regard, provide a valid tax clearance certificate before the MHCV-AIS grant is disbursed.
+- The applicant must be a taxpayer in good standing and must, in this regard, provide a valid tax pin number before the grant is disbursed.

 - The grant will only be applicable to investment in assets that will be used in the entity’s South African operations.

 - The applicant must submit a business plan with a detailed marketing and sales plan, a production plan, budget and projected financial income statement, cash flow statement and balance sheet, for a period of at least three (3) years for the project.

 - The applicant must, in addition to the information supplied in paragraph 5.10, submit an applicable B-BBEE certificate or Sworn Affidavit, ITAC Registration certificate (excluding component/tooling manufactures), projected financial income statement, cash flow statement and balance sheet for a period of at least three (3) years of the relevant division, cost centre or branch where the project is located, if applicable.

 - Completed applications should reach the offices of the dticno later than:

 - One hundred and twenty (120) days prior to start of production for medium and heavy commercial vehicle manufacturers; and